 React allows developers to build online applications with ease.
 Therefore, React is currently one of the most popular front-end technologies.
 More and more firms are adopting it, and if you’re on the same bandwagon, then you need to hire great React JS developers too.

-However, finding and hiring skilled React JS developers is challenging these days because of high competition and limited supply.
+However, companies find it difficult to hire React JS developers these days because of high competition and limited supply.
 You need a great hiring process to attract great React JS developers.
 And no great hiring process is complete without a set of solid interview questions.

 So, here is a list of the 25 most popular React JS interview questions and answers to be familiar with in 2023—no matter if you’re a hiring manager or a developer.